mickambar19/learning-angular-5/demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+This project contains the test of generating components via ng g c <name of component> of a simple webpage.

+You can easily run this demo by using the following commands

+`npm install`
+`ng serve --prod`
+and going to `localhost:4200`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.